-- publicity and raising public awareness
+- Publicity and raising awareness

-- organising events
+- Organising events

 What we provide

-- A wealth of opportunities to stretch yourself by trying something new.
+- Stretching yourself by trying something new.

 - Clear task profiles for all our volunteering roles.